 One of Wellington’s most popular, family-friendly day rides, the trail starts at Kaitoke and winds up an old railway through a mix of exotic and regenerating forest, with storyboards pinpointing railway relics and retelling colourful tales.
 The gentle climb finishes at ‘Summit’, a pretty recreation area with shelter and toilets, and therefore the perfect spot for a rest.
 Ride back down again for a return ride, or venture further on to the 584m-long tunnel and viewing platform.
 Pre-booked hire bikes can be picked up from Cycle Remutaka at the Kaitoke car park.

 Another great option starts from Petone.
 Follow the flat, easy Hutt River Trail upstream before returning the same way.
 Highlights just off the trail include the Dowse Art Museum (10km return; 1–2 hours), and Brewtown in Upper Hutt (43km return; 2.5–4.5 hours) – a hip spot to savour quality, local craft beers and decent grub.

 Looking for some fab places to stay before or after your cycling adventure?
 Why not check in with two of our wonderful national partners?

-Heritage Hotels – choose from 11 beautiful, character-filled hotels located on or near our Great Rides.
+Heritage Hotels – choose from a collection of beautiful, character-filled hotels located on or near our Great Rides.

-Holiday Parks Association – awesome, affordable accommodation all around New Zealand.
+Holiday Parks Association – awesome, affordable and bike-friendly accommodation all around New Zealand.